jart/blink/README.md

 most of those ops happened in the SlowMemCpy() function which uses a tight conditional branch loop rather than a proper jump.
-This let the program get more accomplished, before dropping out of JIT code back into the main interpreter loop, which is where Blink resets the SMC state.
+This let the program get more accomplished, before dropping out of JIT code back into the main interpreter loop, which is where Blink checks the SMC state in order to flush the caches reapply any missing write protection.

 ## Pseudoteletypewriter